 JavaScript Quick Start

-import { createMdpClient } from '@modeldriveprotocol/client/browser'
+import { createMdpClient } from '@modeldriveprotocol/client/browser'2.
+Create a client

 const client = createMdpClient({